Paperspace/gradient-cli/README.md

 The `--req [<requirements.txt>]` option is used specify that a `requirements.txt` file should be used to install the required python dependencies using `pip`.
 By default this option looks for a file named `requirements.txt` in the current directory, but you can override this by specifying a different file name.
 Note: `pip` must already be installed in the container for this option to work.
 The default container used by paperspace-python already has the `pip` package installed.

-The jobs create `--workspace` option is also available with any or all of the above options.
-With the `--workspace` option you can specify a workspace directory to upload.
-For example, to upload the current directory along with the script file run:

-    paperspace-python run myscript.py --workspace .

-See the Paperspae API [jobs create](https://paperspace.github.io/paperspace-node/jobs.html#.create) documentation for more details on the `--workspace` option and related options.

-The `--ignoreFiles "<file-or-dir>,<file-or-dir>,..."` option can be used specify a simple comma separated list of files and directories to ignore for the workspace upload:

-    paperspace-python run myscript.py --workspace . --ignoreFiles "hello.py,paperspace"

-The following files and directories are ignored by default: `.git`, `.gitignore`, `__pycache__`.

 The `--dryrun` option allows you to see the resultant script that will be run on the paperspace job runner without actually running it.

-Finally, you can provide a trailing list of arguments to pass to the script.

 All of the above options can be combined in any combination, however, the order of operations is fixed to the following: